xpublish-community/xpublish/docs/source/getting-started/tutorial/using-plugins.md

 Plugins were released in [0.3.0](https://github.com/xpublish-community/xpublish/releases/tag/0.3.0).
 ```

-Much of the power of Xpublish comes from it's [ecosystem](../../ecosystem/index) of plugins, which can quickly extend Xpublish with new capabilities.
+Much of the power of Xpublish comes from its [ecosystem](../../ecosystem/index) of plugins, which can quickly extend Xpublish with new capabilities.

 ```{note}
 For more details of the plugin system see the [plugin user guide](../../user-guide/plugins.md)